-Every purchaser of any Interest in residential real property on which a residential dwelling was built prior to 1978 is notified that such property may present exposure to lead from lead-based paint that may place young children at risk of developing lead potsoning.
-Lead potsoning in young children may produce permanent neurological damage, including learning disabilities, reduced intelligence quotient, behavioral problems, and impaired memory.
-Lead potsoning also poses a particular risk to pregnant women.
+Every purchaser of any interest in residential real property on which a residential dwelling was built prior to 1978 is notified that such property may present exposure to lead from lead-based paint that may place young children at risk of developing lead poisoning.
+Lead poisoning in young children may produce permanent neurological damage, including learning disabilities, reduced intelligence quotient, behavioral problems, and impaired memory.
+Lead poisoning also poses a particular risk to pregnant women.
 The seller of any interest in residential real property is required to provide the buyer with any information on lead-based paint hazards from risk assessments or inspections in the seller's possession and notify the buyer of any known lead-based paint hazards.
 A risk assessment or inspection for possible lead-based paint hazards is recommended prior to purchase.

+Seller's Disclosure

-Seller's Disclosure (a) Presence of lead-based paint and/or lead-based paint hazards (check (I) or (II) below): Known lead-based paint and/or lead-based paint hazards are present in the housing (explain).
-Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing. (b) ecords and reports available to the seller (check (I) or (II) below): Seller has provided the purchaser with all available records and reports pertaining to lead- based paint and/or lead-based paint hazards in the housing (list documents below). (ii) Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the housing.
-Pui naser's Acknowledgment (Initial) (c) Purchaser has received copies of all information listed above. (d) Purchaser has received the pamphlet Protect Your Family from Lead in Your Home. (e) urchaser has (check (i) or (ii) below): received a 10-day opportunity (or mutually agreed upon period) to conduct a risk assess- ment or inspection for the presence of lead-based paint and/or lead-based paint hazards; or (ii) waived the opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.
-Ago t's Acknowledgment (initial) (1) Agent has informed the seller of the seller's obligations under 42 U.S.C.
-4952d and is aware of his/her responsibility to ensure compilance.
-The Reation of Accuracy ollowing parties have reviewed the information above and certify, to the best of their knowledge, that the nation they have provided is true and accurate.
-Sell Date Seller Date Pur aser Date Purchaser Date Agr Date Agent Date
+- (a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below): - (i) \\\\\ Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). - (ii) \\\\\ Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing. - (b) Records and reports available to the seller (check (i) or (ii) below): - (i) \\\\\ Seller has provided the purchaser with all available records and reports pertaining to leadbased paint and/or lead-based paint hazards in the housing (list documents below). - (ii) \\\\\ Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the housing.

+Purchaser's Acknowledgment (initial)

+- (c) \\\\\ Purchaser has received copies of all information listed above. - (d) \\\\\ Purchaser has received the pamphlet Protect Your Family from Lead in Your Home. - (e) Purchaser has (check (i) or (ii) below): - (i) \\\\\ received a 10-day opportunity (or mutually agreed upon period) to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards; or - (ii) \\\\\ waived the opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.

+Agent's Acknowledgment (initial)

+(f) \\\\\ Agent has informed the seller of the seller's obligations under 42 U.S.C.
+4852d and is aware of his/her responsibility to ensure compliance.